csecht/passphrase-generate/README.md

 ## Usage
 To get started, download the repository package by clicking on the Code download button and select the Download ZIP option, or use git commands if you are comfortable with that.
 Unzipping (extracting) the zip file will create a passphrases-master directory.
 Once the program is launched (see below), click Generate! to make passphrases and passwords.
 Results can be copied.
 Passphrase and password lengths are set by the user.
 Usage details for different operating systems are outlined below.

+Quick start: Run the Python script passphrase.py from the same folder as the 'wordlists' directory.

 ### System-specific Implementations
 #### passphrase.py
 The passphrase.py script is generally launched from a Terminal command line.
 Running the script brings up an interactive graphics window to generate passphrases and password strings.
 On **MacOS** and **Linux** there is an option to create passphrases using either the system dictionary or different wordlists.
 On **Windows**, only the system dictionary is not available.
 The number of words available for each wordlist can be seen to the right of the selected wordlist and from the pulldown menu: `Help -> What's going on here?`.